ibm-cloud-docs/containers/ts-addon-istio-webhooks.md

-# Why can't I upgrade to version 1.12 of the managed Istio add-on?
+# Troubleshooting managed istio add-on upgrade to version 1.12
 {: #ts-addon-istio-webhooks}
 {: support}

+Resolve issues upgrading managed istio components from version 1.11 to 1.12 in IBM Cloud including managed Istio upgrade including Istio version 1.12.
+{: shortdesc}

 [Virtual Private Cloud]{: tag-vpc} [Classic infrastructure]{: tag-classic-inf}

 When you upgrade your managed Istio components from version 1.11 to version 1.12, the upgrade does not complete.
 {: tsSymptoms}

 When you [check the status](/docs/containers?topic=containers-debug_addons) of the Istio add-on, the **HEALTH STATUS** remains set to `(1.11 --> 1.12)`.